Jeff Darwin: Career

 On October 9, 1995, the Mariners traded Darwin to the Chicago White Sox as the player to be named later in a July trade which had brought them outfielder Warren Newson.
 During spring training in 1996, he roomed with his brother, Danny Darwin, who was in camp with the Pittsburgh Pirates.
-Darwin was called up to the majors from Triple-A Nashville on July 3, 1996, and was used somewhat lightly in relief for the remainder of the season.
-Prior to the 1997 season, the White Sox signed Danny Darwin and the brothers were united on the same team for the first time in their lives.
+Darwin was called up to the majors from Triple-A Nashville on July 3 and was used somewhat lightly in relief for the remainder of the season.
+Prior to the 1997 season, the White Sox signed Danny Darwin, and the brothers were united on the same team for the first time in their lives.
 The elder Darwin would be traded away before the younger Darwin could appear in a game for the White Sox, however.
 On August 17, 1997, the White Sox added Darwin to the roster after Bill Simas was placed on the disabled list.
-He played out the rest of the year on the Major League roster.
-It would be his final season at the big league level.
+He played out the rest of the year on the major league roster.
+It would be his final season in the majors.

 Prior to the 1998 season, Darwin signed with the San Francisco Giants where he was again reunited in spring training with his older brother.
 Darwin spent the season in the minor leagues and finished tied for second place in the Pacific Coast League in saves.
 The following year, Darwin appeared in only eight games in the San Diego Padres farm system due at least in part to shoulder problems.
 It would be his final season in professional baseball.

-Darwin began serving as a pitching coach at Benson High School in Benson, Arizona in 2016.
+Darwin began serving as a pitching coach at Benson High School in Benson, Arizona, in 2016.